Miles Dewey Davis Jr.

 Miles Dewey Davis Jr. (March 1, 1898 - May 21, 1962) was an American dentist and father of jazz trumpeter Miles Davis.

 Biography

 Davis was born on March 1, 1898, in Noble Lake, Arkansas.
 He was a son of Miles Dewey Davis Sr. and Mary (Luster) Davis.
-He was educated at the Arkansas State Normal School (now University of Arkansas-Pine Bluff) in Pine Bluff, Arkansas and received his Bachelor of Science degree at Arkansas Baptist College in Little Rock in 1919.
+He was educated at the Arkansas State Normal School (now University of Arkansas at Pine Bluff) in Pine Bluff, Arkansas, and received his Bachelor of Science degree at Arkansas Baptist College in Little Rock in 1919.
 His studies continued at Lincoln University in Chester County, Pennsylvania.
-In 1924, Davis graduated from Northwestern University Dental School in Chicago, Illinois and began his practice the same year.
+In 1924, Davis graduated from Northwestern University Dental School in Chicago, Illinois, and began his practice the same year.
 He was a member of the Omega Psi Phi fraternity and the National Medical Association.

 On June 16, 1924, he married Cloots Mae (or Cleota) Henry.
 This union produced three children: